-Our library at 66 Portland Place in London offer access to books, periodicals, and photographs in the RIBA Collections.
+Our library on the third flour of 66 Portland Place in London offers access to books, periodicals, and photographs in the RIBA Collections.
 Our collections range from 15th century illustrated texts to the latest architectural journals and photographs from around the world.

 Usual opening hours are: